abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

 ```

 While this may seem like it would lead to incorrect behavior, it shouldn't impact the results of our tests as we're only concerned about ensuring the task is finished before reaching our test assertions, not the priority of the task.
 In addition, if you want to ensure that the tasks in your production code are running with a specific priority, you can assert the value of `log` in your tests as it will contain correct priority.

+## Open Source

+All of this is open source and available as a [public repository](https://github.com/abeldemoz/TaskProvider) on my [GitHub page](https://github.com/abeldemoz) under the MIT License.

 ## Mutex Alternatives